Community Campus in Kiryat Malachi

 Aliya Center for Immigrants

-New immigrant families arriving from the FSU are in need of immediate assistance.
+New immigrant families arriving to Israel are in need of immediate assistance.
 Chamah's volunteers make home visits welcoming the newcomers.
 Food packages are distributed.
 Our Aliya counselors provide a variety of services such as possible employment opportunities, school enrollment, housing assistance, banking and community facility awareness.
 A clothing bank provides hundreds of Olim and needy with clothing, shoes and essentials.

 Day Care Center